AlexisC73/projet_invoice/README.md

 1. Go to `./apps/express` folder
 2. Follow the instructions in the README.md file

-When previous steps are done, you can run the backend with the `npm run start:prod` command from the root folder.
+When previous steps are done, you can run the backend with the `npm run start:server` command from the root folder.